Learn About Our Mission

 A patient navigator is ready to help.
 Our team of dedicated professionals are here to help 24 hours a day.

 Treatment for fentanyl is similar to all other opioid use disorders but depends on the severity of the addiction.
-Your treatment may include; inpatient and outpatient detox and medication-assisted treatment for managing cravings and preventing relapse.
+Your treatment may include inpatient and outpatient detox and medication-assisted treatment for managing cravings and preventing relapse.

 To treat Fentanyl use disorder, your doctor may prescribe buprenorphine and methadone.
 These drugs affect the same brain receptors that fentanyl impacts, but their side effects are more manageable.
-Besides, naltrexone, a medicine that stops fentanyl from affecting your body, is another substitution drug a doctor can prescribe.

 For behavioral treatment, your therapy options may include the following;